Demarsch/data-analytics-bootcamp/05 - The Power of Plots/README.md

 - The charts built from the sample data in the [Charts](Output/Charts) folder

   - **Tumor Response to Treatment**

     ![Tumor Response to Treatment](Output/Charts/Tumor%20Response%20to%20Treatment.png)

+    Error bars represent one standard error of mean

   - **Metastatic Response to Treatment**

     ![Metastatic Response to Treatment](Output/Charts/Metastatic%20Response%20to%20Treatment.png)

+    Error bars represent one standard error of mean

   - **Survival During Treatment**

     ![Survival During Treatment](Output/Charts/Survival%20During%20Treatment.png)